-Professor of History and American Studies; Director of the Center for the Study of Race, Indigeneity, and Transnational Migration; Head of Ezra Stiles College
+Professor of History and American Studies; Director of the Center for the Study of Race, Indigeneity, and Transnational Migration; former Head of Ezra Stiles College

-Professor Pitti teaches courses in Latino studies, U.S. history, and related subjects.
+Professor Pitti teaches courses in Latino studies, Western history, immigration history, civil rights, and related subjects.
 He is the author of The Devil in Silicon Valley: Northern California, Race, and Mexican Americans (2003) and American Latinos and the Making of the United States (2012), and he is currently writing a book on César Chávez.
-He is an editor of the Politics and Culture in Modern America series, a member of the U.S. Latina & Latino Oral History Journal advisory board, and chair of the National Historic Landmarks Committee.
+He is an editor of the Politics and Culture in Modern America series, a member of the California History editorial board, and chair of the National Historic Landmarks Committee.